Green Bay, Wisconsin: Arts and culture

-The Meyer Theatre and the Hotel Northland are on the National Register of Historic Places.
+The Meyer Theatre, Tarlton Theatre, and Hotel Northland are on the National Register of Historic Places.
 The Northland was once the largest hotel in Wisconsin.

+The Green Bay Film Festival celebrates local and international filmmakers at The Tarlton Theatre, its home venue.

-Daddy D Productions perform at Riverside Ballroom and Let Me Be Frank Productions perform at the Meyer Theatre.
+Daddy D Productions performs at Riverside Ballroom and Let Me Be Frank Productions performs at the Meyer Theatre.
 The Civic Symphony of Green Bay performs at the Meyer Theatre, its home venue.
+The Green Bay Jazz Orchestra performs at The Tarlton Theatre, its home venue.
 The former Green Bay Symphony Orchestra disbanded after their 2014–2015 season, after performing for over 100 years, citing financial difficulties.

-Performance venues in Green Bay include: Lambeau Field, Resch Center, Weidner Center, Meyer Theatre, and The Tarlton Theatre.
+Other performance venues in Green Bay include Lambeau Field, Resch Center, and Weidner Center.

 The Art Garage and the Automotive Gallery are art galleries in the downtown area.

 Museums in the city include the Neville Public Museum and the Hazelwood Historic House Museum.
+The National Railroad Museum is located in the suburb of Ashwaubenon.

 Every summer, the downtown area plays host to ArtStreet, an art festival featuring studio displays, demonstrations, and live entertainment.
 Dine on the Deck is an event that allows patrons to dine on the CityDeck and features dishes from local restaurants.
 Taste on Broadway has live entertainment and dishes served by local restaurants who compete for awards.
 Artour brings all-original songwriters to downtown area venues.
 IgNight hosts artisans, interactive art demonstrations, live entertainment, and life-size games.
 The Shipyard District hosts the annual All Bands On Deck live music festival with bands at downtown bars and restaurants and free shuttles between venues.
 The Broadway District hosts a farmer's market every Wednesday from May to October.